To every modern-day question, the answer is the same: google it.

 Contrary to popular belief, not all supplements are related to nutrient deficiencies.
 The truth is that just essential nutrient supplements, like L-Tryptophan and Choline Bitartrate, are actually designed to combat nutrient deficiencies, whereas the rest are used to improve our diet and the quality of life in general.

 Vegan diet is probably the best example, as vegans are considered to be healthy simply because they aren’t at risk of dealing with conditions associated with eating meat.
 However, they are in need of vitamin B12 supplements that ensure good health.
-Low B12 intakes can cause anemia and nervous system damage, which is why these supplements should be taken regularly.
+Low B12 intakes can cause anaemia and nervous system damage, which is why these supplements should be taken regularly.

 Furthermore, vitamin D supplements cannot be found in food – only by absorbing sun rays.
 Namely, our skin generates this vitamin in response to sunlight, which is why we should take this supplement when we are not exposed to direct sunlight for a longer period.